masak/git-btree/README.md

 * [Orphaned branches](#orphaned-branches)
 * [Colors](#colors)

+## Quick aside: inspiration from Gundo

+I like the way the undo tree is displayed in [gundo.vim](https://github.com/sjl/gundo.vim), and I think I'd like to copy the general look of that into git-btree.
+Basically turning the tree upside-down, and also spending space/characters connecting things using lines.

+_Stand by for updating the below examples to this new look._

 ## Introduction

 The basic idea of `git-btree` is that the human intuition of a commit "being on a branch" is not reflected by Git